 An employee demoted in lieu of layoff who accepts reappointment in the same class and department from which the employee was demoted shall (1) retain their seniority in the class from which they were demoted as of the date of reappointment, and (2) retain the same salary anniversary date.
-The employee's salary shall be adjusted per Article 21.2.
+The employee's salary shall be adjusted per Section 9.2 (Salary on Demotion).

-42.12 Minimum Qualification Requirements for Re-Employment In order to be returned to employment, an employee or former employee must meet all the current minimum qualifications for the class.
+42.12 Minimum Qualification Requirements for Re-Employment

+In order to be returned to employment, an employee or former employee must meet all the current minimum qualifications for the class.